Could Wichita get direct flights to D.C?

 WICHITA, Kan.
 (KSNW) – Cautiously optimistic.
 That’s the line on getting direct flights from Dwight D. Eisenhower to the Washington, D.C. market.

-“We are cautiously optimistic,” says Director of Airports for Wichita, Jesse Romo.
+“We are cautiously optimistic,” says Jesse Romo, director of Airports for Wichita.

 “So our application is going to be for service to an east coast airport,” said Romo.
 “With an emphasis on DCA, Washington National Airport, Reagan National.”